Excel VBA to Delete Rows with Specific Data (9 Examples)

 End Sub

-One thing that needs to keep in mind is that bottom rows need to delete first.
+One thing that needs to be kept in mind is that the bottom rows need to be deleted first.
 Then go towards the top rows.

 Use Rows Function Instead: